Select Page

 Painting Studio

-The Painting Studio offers a top-notch working space for students and visiting artists including Painting & Intermediate Painting Studio (2,556 sq ft).
-Advanced Painting Studio (1,990 sq ft).
-Includes an individual working space for each student.
-Combined, both paintings studios offer (4,546 sq ft) of working space.
+The Painting Studio offers a top-notch work space for students and visiting artists.
+The studio consists of the Painting and Intermediate Painting Studio (2,556 sq. ft.) and the Advanced Painting Studio (1,990 sq. ft.), which offers an individual workspace for each student.
+Together, the two studios make up a total of 4,546 square feet of studio space.

 • Industrial paint spray booth, manufactured by Global Finishing Solutions at 6’ W x 6’ D x 7’ H

-• Each studio has double sinks with hot & cold water
+• Double sinks with hot and cold water

 • Metal easels for each student